Space-time accessibility supports participation in after-work leisure activities: Methodology

-We quantify individual mobility along two dimensions: \emph{trip making}, captured by daily total travel time, and \emph{third-place activity participation}, characterised by the location diversity.
+We consider total travel time for \emph{mobility} quantification.
+For \emph{activity participation}, we consider two aspects: 1) the diversity of locations where activities occur (diversity), and 2) the mean leisure activity duration (intensity).
 Because the travel diary lacks detailed labeling of third-place activities, we approximate third-place participation using all leisure activities ('LEISURE').

-We compute a diversity measure based on the distribution of leisure activity locations.
-For each individual $i$, we count the number of visits to each distinct location.
-Let $n$ denote the total number of leisure visits, and let $K$ denote the number of distinct locations visited.
-Defining $p_k = n_k / n$ as the relative frequency of visits to location $k$ ($k=1,\dots,K$), we compute the \emph{Hill number of order $q=1$}, which is given by:
+We compute the diversity measure based on the distribution of leisure activity locations.
+For each individual $i$, we count the number of visits to each distinct leisure location (H3 hexagons at resolution 10) during their data collection period.
+Let $n_i$ denote the total number of leisure visits, and let $K^d_i$ denote the number of distinct leisure locations visited.
+Defining $p_{k,i} = n_{k,i} / n_i$ as the relative frequency of visits to leisure location $k$ ($k=1,\dots,K^d_i$), we compute the \emph{Hill number of order $q=1$}, which is given by:

-which reflects the effective number of equally frequent locations visited, and accounts for both richness and evenness in the individual's leisure activity location distribution.
+which reflects the effective number of equally frequent locations visited, and accounts for both richness and evenness in the individual's leisure location distribution.

+Location diversity and mean leisure duration are assessed to be valid indicators of the common latent construct, leisure activity participation.
+The two measures share moderate positive correlation (corr. efficient = 0.31, weighted), and Bartlett's test confirmed factor analysis is appropriate ($\chi^2$ = 208.7, p < 0.001).
+A single-factor extraction yielded equal loadings of 0.54 for both indicators, above the conventional 0.40 threshold.
+The modest shared variance (28.6\%) reflects their complementary nature: diversity captures the breadth of leisure engagement across locations, while duration captures depth of time invested.
+These test outcomes justify their treatment as parallel indicators rather than causally ordered outcomes.

+In operationalizing the quantification of mobility and activity participation, we focus exclusively on leisure activities during weekdays.
+Since our space-time accessibility measure is built on the home–work–activity–home trip chain, restricting the analysis to regular weekdays ensures consistency between the assumptions underlying the STA metric and the observed travel behavior used to measure mobility and leisure participation.
+Individual-level indicators (total travel time, leisure location diversity, mean duration of leisure activities) were aggregated across all valid weekday observations for each person.